-The Gertrude Projection Association (GPA) supports the artistic community by creating further industry opportunities through the GSPF Mentorship program.
+Centre for Projection Art supports the artistic community by creating further industry opportunities through the Gertrude Street Projection Festival Mentorship program.

 About the Mentors.

-The selected mentors are a diverse group who specialise in projection and digital art and they also have of a range skills in performance art, interactive technology, immersive installation and contemporary exhibition.
+Selected mentors are a diverse group who specialise in projection and digital art and have a range of skills in performance art, interactive technology, immersive installation and contemporary exhibition.

-Past mentor artists have included: Yandell Walton, Nick Azidis, Arika Walau, Pierre Proske and The Projector Bike (Lee Ramseyer Bache and Joseph Norster).
+Past mentor artists have included: Kate Geck, Yandell Walton, Nick Azidis, Arika Walau, Pierre Proske and The Little Projection Company (Lee Ramseyer Bache and Joseph Norster).

-In addition to these workshops, the GPA hosts a number of industry sessions, inviting specialist practitioners experienced in fine arts and public art, to present a range of topics covering concept development, technical support, industry advice and marketing guidance.
+In addition to these workshops, the Centre for Projection Art hosts a number of industry sessions, inviting specialist practitioners experienced in fine arts and public art, to present a range of topics covering concept development, technical support, industry advice and marketing guidance.